 For example, did you know that by describing your construction documents as architectural drawings you are violating the law unless you are a licensed architect in this state?
-As a designer, certified or otherwise, you are preparing construction drawings, or documents, not architectural.
+As a designer, Certified or otherwise, you are preparing construction drawings, or documents, not architectural drawings.

 All unlicensed individuals using the title interior architect or interior architecture, is to hold oneself out as an architect and imply that you are a licensed architect, when in fact, you are not; as clearly explained in the Unlicensed Practice Penalty form provided on the California Architect’s Board Website.

-We have discussed with the CAB the legality of allowing the schools to call their programs interior architecture.
-CAB has researched this and told us they have absolutely no jurisdiction in this area and that the schools can call their programs whatever they wish to.
-It is the individuals emanating from these programs who are restricted by law as to what they can and cannot call themselves.
+CCIDC has discussed with the California Architect’s Board (CAB), the legality of allowing the schools to call their programs interior architecture.
+CAB has researched this and told us they have absolutely no jurisdiction in this area and that the schools can call their programs whatever they choose.
+It is the individuals graduating from these programs who are restricted by law, as to what they can and cannot call themselves.
 It is basically an act of individual responsibility.

-If more people are caught and cited and fined by CAB for using this term after graduating from one of these programs, and leave the school with the impression that it is okay to use such a title, there will be the possibility of some legal culpability on the part of the school.
-These schools, especially the ones in California need to make it very clear to all students enrolling in their interior architecture programs shall refrain from ever using that title.
+If more people are caught and cited and fined by CAB for using the term “Interior Architect” after graduating from one of these programs, and leave the school with the impression that it is okay to use such a title, there will be the possibility of legal culpability on the part of the school.
+These schools, especially the ones in California, need to make it very clear to all students enrolling in their interior architecture programs are not legally allowed to use that title.